NVIDIA/spark-rapids/docs/tuning-guide.md

 your query, and you are not using GPU Direct storage for spilling, you may want to add more spill storage.

-You can configure this larger than the amount of pinned memory you have, and the Accelerator will end up using non-pinned memory when this happens.
+You can configure this larger than the amount of pinned memory.
+This number is just an upper limit.
+If the pinned memory is used up then it allocates and uses non-pinned memory.

 ## Locality Wait
 Configuration key: